 If you’re using the money to make home improvements

-Tapping a HELOC to improve your home in some way— for example, to pay for a renovation or necessary repair—can be a smart way to utilize your home equity.
-That’s because these types of expenses have the potential to increase the value of your home.
+Tapping a HELOC to improve your home in some way—like paying for a renovation or necessary repair—can be a smart way to utilize your home equity because these expenses have the potential to increase the value in your home.

-As an added bonus, you may be able to write off all or a portion of the interest you pay toward your HELOC come tax season if you used the money to “buy, build or substantially improve” your home, according to the IRS.
-Speak with a tax professional to confirm whether your home improvement project qualifies for a tax break.
+As an added bonus, you may be able to write off all or a portion of the interest you pay toward your HELOC come tax season if you used the money to “buy, build or substantially” improve your home, according to the IRS.
+You’ll want to speak to a tax professional to confirm whether your home improvement project qualifies for a tax break.